South Vietnam Air Force: 1963–1964

-In January 1963, the 1st Transport Squadron was redesignated the 413rd Air Transport Squadron and the 2nd Transport Squadron was redesignated the 415th Air Transport Squadron.
+In January 1963, the 1st Transport Squadron was redesignated the 413th Air Transport Squadron and the 2nd Transport Squadron was redesignated the 415th Air Transport Squadron.
 The 1st Fighter Squadron was redesignated the 514th Fighter Squadron.
 The 2nd Helicopter Squadron was redesignated the 213th Helicopter Squadron, the 1st Liaison Squadron was redesignated the 110th Liaison Squadron and the 3rd Liaison Squadron was redesignated the 114th Liaison Squadron.
-Also that month the USAF opened an H-19 pilot training facility at Tan Son Nhut and by June the first RVNAF helicopter pilots had graduated.
+Also that month the USAF opened an H-19 pilot training facility at Tan Son Nhut and by June the first VNAF helicopter pilots had graduated.
 Also in January the 211th Helicopter Squadron equipped with UH-34s replaced the 1st Helicopter Squadron.

-On 19 June 1963, the USAF 19th Tactical Air Support Squadron equipped with 23 O-1 Bird Dogs and 44 pilots was activated at Bien Hoa AB, with the aim of training RVNAF pilots and observers as Forward air controllers (FACs).
+On 19 June 1963, the USAF 19th Tactical Air Support Squadron equipped with 23 O-1 Bird Dogs and 44 pilots was activated at Bien Hoa AB, with the aim of training VNAF pilots and observers as Forward air controllers (FACs).
 USAF planners thought originally that the training could be done in one year.
-However, unforeseen problems, such as the RVNAF practice of siphoning off pilots into fighter squadrons and their penchant for standing back and letting the Americans fly many of the combat missions, slowed the RVNAF's progress toward self-sufficiency.
-When the squadron was turned over to the RVNAF after one year, they were unable to assume the controller role; and by January 1965, the squadron was back in USAF hands.
+However, unforeseen problems, such as the VNAF practice of siphoning off pilots into fighter squadrons and their penchant for standing back and letting the Americans fly many of the combat missions, slowed the VNAF's progress toward self-sufficiency.
+When the squadron was turned over to the VNAF after one year, they were unable to assume the controller role; and by January 1965, the squadron was back in USAF hands.

 In September 1963, the USAF opened a training center at Nha Trang AB equipped with L-19s.
-RVNAF flight crews would undergo one month of preflight training followed by three months of primary flight training with a total of 80 flying hours.
+VNAF flight crews would undergo one month of preflight training followed by three months of primary flight training with a total of 80 flying hours.

 In October 1963, the 518th Fighter Squadron was activated at Bien Hoa AB.

 In December 1963, the 716th Composite Reconnaissance Squadron was activated at Tan Son Nhut AB, equipped with C-47s and T-28s.
 The squadron would be inactivated in June 1964 and its mission assumed by the 2nd Air Division, while its pilots formed the 520th Fighter Squadron at Bien Hoa AB.